 Remember to include your experience and your hard and soft skills.
-If you want to stand out, you should also summarize your accomplishments and ensure that they are well written.
-On LinkedIn, you should also utilize recommendations and endorsements.
+You should also summarize your accomplishments and ensure that they are well written.
+On LinkedIn, utilize recommendations and endorsements.

 Are you in a position that allows you to increase your visibility in your industry through getting published, writing articles, speaking in conferences, or giving talks?
 If you are, this would be an excellent way to put yourself out there and get recruiters to notice you.

 Another tip worth mentioning is that recruiters will also notice you when you maintain a high profile in a professional organization, or are part of important committees or boards.

 How to Decide Which Recruiter to Work With?

 There are different kinds of recruiters, and you will meet several of them on your job search.
-However, when trying to find the right recruiter, you have to consider what factors are vital for your specific job search.
+When trying to find the right recruiter, consider what factors are vital for your specific job search.

-Generally, the appropriate recruiter will be a consistent resource in helping you find new career opportunities.
-Other than showing interest in the company’s goals they work for, the ideal recruiter will also be interested in your goals, and not just the goals of the company they work for.
+Generally, you want a recruiter who will be a consistent resource in helping you find new career opportunities.
+The ideal recruiter should be interested in your goals, and not just the goals of the company they work for.